fdom-93/docker-utils-ext/README.md

 Docker-utils-ext is an extension for LokoAI.
 More info about LokoAI [HERE]

-With Docker-Utils-ext you can manage all docker stacks on your host easily, without even using a terminal docker command ! 🔥🔥
+With Docker-Utils-ext you can manage all docker stacks on your host easily, without ever using a terminal Docker command! 🔥🔥

 You can:
 - View all the stacks created on your host and all their info